 Healthy dog treats are a great way to help an overweight dog slim down, but they are also great for ALL dogs as a nutritional boost!
 There are lots of fresh, low-calorie snacks right in your refrigerator that pack a nutrition punch.
 They can help tame midday snack cravings or serve as alternatives to processed treats, many of which are high-calorie and offer little to no nutrition.
-Maybe treat time happens just because those adorable begging faces make you hear that song “Hungry Eyes” from “Dirty Dancing” in your head as you lose the staring content with your pup.
+Maybe treat time happens just because those adorable begging faces make you hear that song “Hungry Eyes” from “Dirty Dancing” in your head as you lose the staring contest with your pup.

 It happens to the best of us!